Overview | Harvard | IEEE | APA | Chicago | MLA | Vancouver | Citation Tools

 Each source is given a unique number and this number is used to cite the source in the text.
 Sources are numbered in the order in which they appear in the text.
 If you cite the same source more than once in the text, the same citation number that was originally assigned to the source should be used.
 There are many different ways to cite sources in the text in Vancouver style.
 Let’s look at some examples.

-Citation at the end of the sentence
+Citing the source at the end of a sentence

 (OR)